Dedicated Bellingham Personal Injury Attorneys Ready To Help Injured Victims

 Can I Sue the Owner of a Dog That Bit Me?

 Yes, you can.
-And according to the Washington dog bite statute, even if the owner was not at fault and the dog has never before exhibited aggressive tendencies, you may still be able to win your case.
+And you don’t even have to prove “scienter” (knowledge that the dog was dangerous) to recover damages from a biting dog’s owner.
+According to the Washington dog bite statute, even if the owner was not at fault and the dog has never before exhibited aggressive tendencies, you may still be able to win your case.
 Homeowners’ insurance can typically make payouts for dog bite claims.
 However, certain defenses (such as trespassing or provoking the animal) may apply and could hinder your dog bite claim.

 What Happens If I Miss the Statute of Limitations Deadline?

-The statute of limitations is the deadline by which you must file a lawsuit in order to keep your claim alive.
+The statute of limitations is the deadline for filing a lawsuit in order to keep your claim alive.
 The Washington State statute of limitations is three years after the accident for a personal injury claim or three years after the victim’s death in a wrongful death claim.
-If you have any questions about the relevance of the statute of limitations for your case, please contact us right away.
-Hiring proven and knowledgeable Bellingham injury attorneys is a vital decision that can mean the difference between winning or losing your case.
+If you have any questions about the relevance of the statute of limitations for your case, please contact us immediately.
+Hiring proven and knowledgeable Bellingham injury attorneys is a vital decision.
+Your decision can mean the difference between winning or losing your case.

 The Other Driver's Insurance Company Wants Me to Sign Something or Issue a Statement.
 Should I Do It?